 ARTISTS WHO USE SOUND SCULPTURE GEAR

-Sound Sculpture gear is used around the globe by the world's greatest musicians.
+Sound Sculpture gear is used by the world's greatest musicians.
 Please note that since we do not have an artist endorsement program these musicians have all purchased their Sound Sculpture gear.
 Since these musicians can use any gear they like, we are very honored that they have chosen to buy our products as the gear they rely on year after year.

 John Paul Jones (Led Zeppelin)